9kubczas4/sorapiss-soft-portfolio/src/app/sample-use-cases/pages/recommended-sources/readme.md

 * [Article - RxJS best practices in Angular](https://blog.brecht.io/rxjs-best-practices-in-angular/) by [Brecht Billiet](https://twitter.com/brechtbilliet)

 #### RxJS Testing
+Testing RxJS code is often considered a challenging aspect to master, but there are valuable resources available to aid in understanding this process.
+Kevin Kreuzer's video provides insights into using marble tests for testing reactive code, offering a helpful approach in this regard.
+Furthermore, Joshua Morony's comprehensive material demonstrates various techniques that can be employed to test reactive code in different components such as dumb components, smart components, services, and more.

 * [Video - Marble testing with RxJS testing utils](https://www.youtube.com/watch?v=rlkCeeyBwf8) by [Kevin Kreuzer](https://twitter.com/kreuzercode)
 * [Video - Is reactive code with RxJS too hard to test?](https://www.youtube.com/watch?v=z12fxor21gA) by [Joshua Morony](https://twitter.com/joshuamorony)

 #### Signals - new feature Angular 16
+Signals have emerged as a highly discussed topic among Angular developers in recent months.
+This feature was introduced as a developer preview in Angular version 16.
+To delve into this exciting development, I recommend starting with the first two videos created by Angular's official YouTube account.
+In these videos, members of the Angular Core Team share insights about the reactivity approach with Signals, the advantages they offer, the roadmap ahead, and the anticipated changes in upcoming Angular versions.
+Additionally, the second video demonstrates practical usage of Signals within an application.

+For further exploration, I suggest watching two speeches from the NG-BE 2023 conference delivered by Paweł Kozłowski and Michael Hladky.
+These talks provide valuable insights and perspectives on Signals.
+Lastly, I have included a noteworthy post by Sander Elias that perfectly explains the reasons behind Angular's introduction of Signals, their nature, and how they can be utilized.
+It's important to note that the post was created shortly after the announcement of the Proof-of-Concept (PoC) of Signals, so there may be differences in content compared to the final version of Signals implementation.

 * [Video - Rethinking reactivity with Angular Signals](https://www.youtube.com/watch?v=EIF0g9LDHcQ) by [Angular](https://twitter.com/angular)
 * [Video - Getting started with Angular Signals](https://www.youtube.com/watch?v=EEzDLpIbW9w) by [Angular](https://twitter.com/angular)
 * [Video - Reactive Angular.
 At its core. - Pawel Kozlowski - NGBE 2023](https://www.youtube.com/watch?v=bByZ6FGyuO0) by [Pawel Kozlowski](https://twitter.com/pkozlowski_os)